Softyy/softyy.github.io/_posts/2024-10-10-super-charging-django-settings-with-pydantic.md

     return django_settings
 ```

 Now `DJANGO_DEBUG` is transformed to `DEBUG` as we wanted via the flagged prefix logic.
 Probably a more important example would be settings dictionaries on the django side.
-Probably the most important dictionary settings is your database connection.
+Let's look at the database connection as our example.
 Recall it looks something like:

 ```python
 DATABASES = {